jariast/obsidian-notes/React/DevOps Bootcamp/KickOff.md

 # What is DevOps?

 Join between Development and Operations.
-Agile delivery of
+Agile delivery of MVP's.
+Improve communication between all the involved teams in a project (Dev, Ops, QA, etc)

+# Mini home-work

+Automate tooling install.
+Would be interesting to provide the script for Mac folks. #homework